Sun Ke-fang: Career

 In 2022, she starred with Liu Kuan-ting on the drama series On Marriage: Wishful Syncing as Xie Ziya, and in 2024 starring in the HBO comedy series The Accidental Influencer as Clara.
 Being shortlisted again in the 59th Golden Bell Awards as Best Actress.

 Personal life

-She got engaged with Liu Kuan-ting, and got married in August 22, 2023.
+She married Liu Kuan-ting in August 22, 2023.
 Now with one children called "Little Sun".